Four things you need if you’re a woman over 40

 If you start to think about it, you can see why older women are disrespected and ridiculed in our culture; the mainstream is just blooming scared of what an army of fearless, focused women with a calling could actually achieve!
 No longer driven by kind, oestrogen fluffed, ‘caring’ roles, we can ditch the niceness and go out and make a difference.

-A regular practice – we all have our favourite way to listen to our inner counsel and to un-wind.
+We all have our favourite way to listen to our inner counsel and to unwind.
 Regular meditation, yoga, journal writing, dream recording can all give you insight into your direction.

-Radical self-care – this is the time in your life when health care issues will catch up with you.
-Good diet, exercise, less stress and rest is even more than usually important.
+This is the time in your life when health care issues will catch up with you.
+A good diet, exercise, less stress and rest is even more than usually important.

-At the workshop, brilliantly titled ‘Menopause : unveiling your hidden power’, of 40 or so women most of us started the weekend sharing that we thought we were loosing the plot.
+At the workshop ‘Menopause: unveiling your hidden power’ , of 40 or so women, most of us started the weekend sharing that we thought we were losing the plot.
 By the end, most of us felt we were in the process of becoming the kind of women we wanted to be.
-Every woman over the age of 39 should go to Alexandra’s workshop and prepare for greatness!